Stella Benson: Writing

 Benson then decided that she wanted to see the world, leaving England for the United States in June 1918.
 After stops in New York, Pennsylvania, New Hampshire, and Chicago, where along the way she met various American writers including Bertha Pope and Harriet Monroe, she went to stay with Bertha Pope in Berkeley.
 In Berkeley and San Francisco from December 1918 through December 1919, she participated in a bohemian community that included Albert Bender, Anne Bremer, Witter Bynner, Sara Bard Field, Charles Erskine Scott Wood, and Marie de Laveaga Welch.
 She took on a job at the University of California as a tutor, then as an editorial reader for the university press.
 Her California experiences inspired her next novel, The Poor Man (1922).

 In 1920, she went to China, where she worked in a mission school and hospital, and met the man who would be her husband, James (Shaemas) O'Gorman Anderson, an Anglo-Irish officer in the Chinese Maritime Customs Service (CMCS) and later father of Benedict Anderson and Perry Anderson.
 They married in London the following year.
 This was a complex relationship, but a very firm one.
-Benson followed Anderson through various Customs postings including Nanning, Pakhoi, and Hong Kong] even though her writings on China sometimes put her at odds with the HM Revenue and Customs leadership.
+Benson followed Anderson through various Customs postings including Nanning, Beihai, and Hong Kong, even though her writings on China sometimes put her at odds with the HM Revenue and Customs leadership.

 They had strong shared intellectual interests.
 Their honeymoon was spent crossing America in a Ford, and Benson wrote about this in The Little World (1925).